helsingborg-stad/google-analythics/README.md

 # Google Analytics

 Plugin to integrate Google Analytics tracking and display statistics on the admin dashboard.
-It requires a Google Service Account with read abilities connected to the desired Google Analytics property.
+It requires a Google Service Account with read permissions connected to the desired Google Analytics web property.

 ## Getting started